Café de Paris sauce: Ingredients and preparation

 According to Le Monde, the recipe involves heating one pan with the livers and thyme until they start to change colour.
 In a second pan, the cream is reduced on low heat with the mustard and infused with the flavour of the thyme flowers.
 It is then blended and pressed through a fine strainer into the reduced cream.
 As the sauce thickens, the butter is incorporated into it with a little water, it is beaten smooth, and fresh-ground salt and pepper are added.
 The London newspaper The Independent, however, reports that the proprietor of Le Relais de Venise – L'Entrecôte has dismissed the Le Monde report as inaccurate.

-The Café de Paris serves its entrecôte on a bed of the sauce, on a platter kept hot atop a trivet with a warming candle in the base.
-Initially the sauce is a stiff whipped froth, tawny in colour, but as it melts down to a liquid it reverts to its natural creamy pea-soup-green colour.
-At the Entrecôte groups of restaurants, the sauce is served as a creamy pea-soup-green liquid from the outset rather than as a whipped froth, it is less prone to separate, and it is less salty.

-Café de Paris butter

-Distinct from the classic Café de Paris sauce are various compound butters commonly referred to as Café de Paris butter.
-Café de Paris is usually shaped into a log and then chilled, which slices are taken off to be placed onto a hot steak.
-It typically contains a mixture of herbs, spices, and other condiments such as mustard, marjoram, dill, rosemary, tarragon, paprika, capers, chives, curry powder, parsley, shallot, garlic, Worcestershire sauce, and anchovies.
-The butter is shaped into a roll using aluminium foil and chilled.
-When the dish is served, a piece of the butter is sliced off and allowed to melt on the hot meat.